daquinoaldo/https-localhost/README.md

 You can also serve static files with `app.serve(path)`

-### [Optional/Linux] Install and trust the certificate
+### [Optional] Install and trust the certificate
+**If you are not on MacOS or Ubuntu, you should follow this instructions.**

 After `npm install` will run a script that tries to install and validate automatically the certificate.
-**Actually works only on MacOS.**

 However, this script is in beta and provided as-is, so there isn't any guarantee that will work.
 For that reason you can also install the certificate manually, as follows.

 If you decide to not install it, it's fine, the package still work.